wassname/discovering_latent_knowledge/mjc_notes.md

   - can we do this interactivly? or a very small dataset with random prompt the model comes up with?
 - test with truthfullqa https://huggingface.co/datasets/EleutherAI/truthful_qa_binary
   - maybe generate dataset?

+# loss

+OK if I modify the margin loss....
+- right now it says if the direction is right then 0 loss, but if the direction wrong then punish dependong on far away
+- [x] margin says that it has to be at least this far in the right direction! (try this)

+- If I want to say if should be this far away. don't use mse as I want direction!
+- MAE.. no
+- just distance? yes!

+- a different activation I don't care
+- what about

+idea:
+- what if we don't flatten layer but conv over them?
+- what if we embed position!

+exp
+- nb: try to grok with high weight decay sicne with margin it seems more stable...
+- emb: try conv.. wIP
+- no true switch... wait why did I switch it.. .weight
+- wait what 93% baseline wat?? oh wait we are just detecting the word positive lol! ignore this

+# 2023-07-23 19:50:10

+Where was I?
+- 03_ds_TQA: trying to make a new OOS dataset
+- 023 I got up to 90% acc and 96% roc_auc

+03_ds_TQA... make sure
+- [ ] true false is rigth,
+- [ ] acc

+TruthfullQA:
+- make sure it can get it right

+- [ ] OK maybe my own curated set?
+- [ ] Or just make a quick one to test manually...

+- [ ] move common functs to src
+  - [ ] probe
+  - [ ] load model
+  - [ ] get_hidden_states
+  - [ ] get_choices_as_tokens